-Earn your Ph.D. in Electrical and Computer Engineering at WSU Tri‑Cities
+Earn your Ph.D. in Electrical Engineering at WSU Tri‑Cities

 The program of course work for the Ph.D. in Electrical and Computer Engineering must include at least three of the following core courses: